1967-1979 F250 and F350 2wd Super Duty Front Axle and Steering Conversion

 -10 to 80 hours labor depending on transfer case, rear axle and leaf spring mods, replacing parts on the donor axle, etc.

 This conversion will lift your truck 7 to 8" from its factory 2wd height (with standard height buckets, or 3" less than that with drop buckets) and you will want 33" tires minimum.
 You can likely go up to 38's without clearance issues.
-Perhaps larger but I have not tested.
 The drop height kit is good with 33" tires, or a 2" lift spring and 35" tires.

 Parts you will need to purchase separately: